 Students may add courses to their schedule up to and including the seventh (7th) calendar day of the semester, providing there is space in the class.
 A course may be added after the seventh (7th) calendar day of the semester only with the permission of the instructor.

 Dropping a Course

 The student should discuss the decision to drop a course(s) with his/her advisor.
-Course(s) may also be dropped online via the Student Information System (SIS), up to the last day to drop with a refund.
+Course(s) must be dropped online via the Student Information System (SIS) or Navigate.